 Community members who live near SSFL

 Support for a full cleanup of SSFL has been expressed by thousands of community members living near the site.
 The AOC cleanup agreements received 3,700 comments in support of full cleanup.
 (Only about a dozen were in opposition.)
 Over 1,600 people signed a petition to local elected leaders urging that the cleanup agreements be upheld.
-And over 100,000 people have signed a new petition launched by parents whose children have pediatric cancer and live near SSFL.
+And nearly 200,000 people have signed a new petition launched by parents whose children have pediatric cancer and live near SSFL.

 Organizations and Elected Officials